2021

 HMP Lancaster Farms

-Concerns summary Prison staff lacked training for medical emergencies and the ERIC system.
+Concerns summary (AI summary) Prison staff lacked training for medical emergencies and the ERIC system.
 There was poor liaison between healthcare and ambulance services, and communication between emergency responders and the control room was inadequate.

 Hurrun Maksur